jeanverster/react-native-styled-toast/README.md

 ## Usage

-`react-native-styled-toast` uses Styled Components and Styled System under the hood, so please ensure you have these installed in your project.
+`react-native-styled-toast` uses `styled-components` and `styled-system` under the hood, so please ensure you have these installed in your project.
 It also makes use of the `Constants` API from `expo-constants`, so you will need that too.

 Because this component relies on theming, you need to ensure that you've wrapped your app in the `ThemeProvider` component from `styled-components/native` - then use the `ToastProvider` and wrap the rest of your app: